-Command Web Equiv Description addmodel wacsmodelmgr Creates a new model record addassoc None Associates a model with a pre-existing set delset None Deletes a set from the Wacs database generate wacsplacemgr and wacsinfomgr Creates new icons from the image sets, then runs updateinfo (see below) genvideo wacsplacemgr and wacsinfomgr Creates new video sets and updates existing ones (actually used directly by the web-based tools) updateinfo wacsplacemgr Creates new image sets and updates existing ones (actually used directly by the web-based tools) updatestats None Updates the statistics in each model's records based on the sets she's associated with - should be run nightly
+Command Web Equiv Description addmodel wacsmodelmgr Creates a new model record addassoc wacsaddassoc Associates a model with a pre-existing set wacsdelset None Deletes a set from the Wacs database (formerly delset wacsgenimg wacsplacemgr and wacsinfomgr Creates new icons from the image sets, then runs wacsupdinfo (see below - formerly known as generate and updateinfo respectively) wacsgenvid wacsplacemgr and wacsinfomgr Creates new video sets and updates existing ones (actually used directly by the web-based tools) wacsupdinfo wacsplacemgr Creates new image sets and updates existing ones (actually used directly by the web-based tools) - formerly known as updateinfo wacsupdstat None Updates the statistics in each model's records based on the sets she's associated with and optionally creates blog entries about recent updates- should be run nightly (formerly known as updatestats ) wacsblogctl None Manages blog entries - dumps them out to HTML files, loads them in from simple HTML files wacsvidcomb None Makes video compilations from multipart videos. wacscachectl None Creates appropriate cache entries for a set - video or image - if the video requires a compilation, use wacsvidcomb first.

-Table 15.1.
+Table 17.1.
 Command Line Tools

 We're going to split these command line applications down into two categories - those that handle data manipulation and those that perform processing tasks that require no other intervention.
-The addmodel, addassoc and delset commands fall into the former category; generate, genvideo, updateinfo and updatestats into tha later.
+The addmodel, addassoc and wacsdelset commands fall into the former category; wacsgenimg, wacsgenvid, wacsupdinfo and wacsupdstat into the later.